+ In 1975, he received a bachelor’s degree in pharmacy from Alexandria University.

 + September 2016: The pastoral visit of His Holiness to Jordan at the invitation of King Abdullah bin Hussein of Jordan took place, where H.H. visited the Coptic churches and met with King Abdullah bin Hussein.
 His Holiness opened the first Coptic monastery in Jordan and visited the Mount Nebo area, where the cave of St. John the Baptist is covered in the Jordan River.
 He attended the meeting of the Middle Eastern churches with a delegation from the Coptic church.

-+ 17 May 2017: Pastoral visit of His Holiness to Iparcher in Ireland.
++ May 17th, 2017: Pastoral visit of His Holiness to diocese in Ireland.

-+ 11 to 29 May 2019: Pastoral visit of His Holiness to European countries including Germany, Switzerland and London.
++ May 11th-29th, 2019: Pastoral visit of His Holiness to European countries including Germany, Switzerland and London.

-+ 9 to 27 October 2019: Pastoral visit of His Holiness to the diocese of Paris, South France, Belgium and Austria.
++ October 9th-27th, 2019: Pastoral visit of His Holiness to the diocese of Paris, South France, Belgium and Austria.

 His pastoral visits in Egypt: